kserve/community/scripts/README.md

 ### How reviews are counted

-A PR counts as "reviewed" if the user either:
+A PR counts as "reviewed" if the user, on a PR they did not author, either:

 - Submitted a review with COMMENTED or CHANGES_REQUESTED state, or
-- Left a general comment that passes the noise filter (not a bot command, 10+ characters, not on their own PR)
+- Wrote substantive text in a review body or a general comment — text that passes the noise filter (not a bot command, 10+ characters)

+Substance is judged by content, not by which button was clicked.
+A bare approval (an empty APPROVED review or `/lgtm`) is a rubber stamp and does **not** count.
+But an approval submitted together with real written feedback does count — the feedback itself is the review.

+Each review is attributed to the date it was submitted (the review/comment timestamp), not the date the PR was opened.
+A review left recently on an older PR still counts toward the recent measurement window.

-Multiple comments on the same PR count as one review.
+Multiple reviews or comments on the same PR count as one review.

 ## List Contributors